-VINS Nature Camp Position Contact Us 802.359.5000 firstname.lastname@example.org Nature Center Hours Accepting injured birds 8am to 4:30pm daily 802.359.5000 x212 Get Directions Nature Camp Instructor The Vermont Institute of Natural Science is seeking energetic, conservation-minded educators to lead our Nature Camp programs.
-With 48 years of environmental education experience, VINS offers children in the Upper Valley of Vermont and New Hampshire a fun and safe way to learn about nature through an exciting summer of outdoor exploration, adventure and discovery.
-REPORTS TO: Lead Nature Camp and Adult Programs SUMMARY: Nature Day Camp - Environmental education programs for children ages 4-13 JOB LOCATION: VINS Nature Center, 149 Natures Way, Quechee, Vermont Responsibilities Provide direct leadership for up to 14 campers throughout weekly day camp sessions atthe VINS Nature Center and offsite camp locationsOversee the health and safety of campers, create emotionally healthy environmentWork with Lead Instructor to plan and deliver a diversity of daily summer camp programs to a variety of age groupsFacilitate a wide range of activities including group games, outdoor sports, adventure scenarios, crafts, nature hikes and other hands-on activities Maintain excellent rapport and constant communication with parents of camp participants on a daily basis Share and communicate teaching responsibilities and planning with Lead Instructor Help to support and mentor Leaders-in-Training (L-I-Ts)Maintain excellent rapport and constant communication with parents of camp participantsUtilize approved safety practices in all activitiesUnderstand and be able to implement emergency proceduresUse and maintain VINS equipment appropriatelyDevelop and maintain excellent communication with the Lead Nature Camp, Nature Camp Assistant, Instructors, VINS staff and volunteersAct as a professional representative of the Vermont Institute of Natural ScienceParticipate in all scheduled camp staff training sessions and camp events Specific duties will vary according to program, age range, and camp location.
-Requirements and Qualifications Must be at least 18 years oldEducation: Bachelor’s Degree or currently working towards a degree in education, natural sciences, or related field of study preferredPrevious work experience with groups of children, experience with summer camps, environmental education, outdoor education preferredPassionate about conservation and environmental educationKnowledge of general ecological processes and New England natural history, a plusPassionate about conservation and environmental educationFlexibility and willingness to adapt to and facilitate changeExcellent organizational and communication skillsAbility to work well independently and as part of a teamAbility to carry bulky, heavy teaching equipment (up to 40 lbs.)Ability to lead groups over diverse terrain in all weather conditionsCurrent driver’s license and clean driving recordCurrent First Aid and CPR certifications a must, or willing to obtainGeneral computer literacy including ability to use Microsoft Office programs All VINS staff working directly with children are subject to a thorough background check, including fingerprinting and a criminal record check.
-Compensation & Work Schedule Full time, seasonal positionCompensation: $11.00+ per hour commensurate with experienceThe regular work week is 40 hours, Monday – FridayThe term of employment is June 9, 2020 through August 21, 2020 with the possibility of one week off during the summer Application Apply online at vinsnaturecampstaff.campbrainstaff.comORSend resume, cover letter, and three professional references to Sarah Strew at email@example.com.
-APPLICATION DEADLINE: April 15, 2020 START DATE: June 9, 2020 Position post date: January 2020 VINS is an Equal Opportunity Employer.
+VINS Nature Camp Position Contact Us 802.359.5000 firstname.lastname@example.org Nature Center Hours VINS Nature Center 10am to 5pm Daily Wild Bird Rehab is Open Accepting Calls Only 802.359.5000 x212 8am to 5pm Get Directions Nature Camp Instructor The Vermont Institute of Natural Science (VINS) Nature Camp in Quechee, VT helps young people develop the life skills necessary to be a positive force for their community and the environment in a fun and exciting summer of exploration and adventure.
+With 51 years of environmental education experience, VINS seeks passionate, conservation minded individuals who desire to work with children in an outdoor setting.
+Nature Camp Instructors are responsible for leading and teaching natural science topics to children ages 4 – 13 in an outdoor camp.
+REPORTS TO: Lead Nature Camp and Adult Education JOB LOCATION: VINS Nature Center, 149 Natures Way, Quechee, Vermont Responsibilities Provide direct leadership for up to 14 campers throughout weekly day camp sessions atthe VINS Nature Center and offsite camp locationsOversee the health and safety of campers, create emotionally healthy environmentWork with Lead Instructor to plan weekly camp curriculumsTeach educational camp programs related to natural sciences for a variety of age groupsFacilitate a wide range of activities including group games, outdoor sports, adventure scenarios, leadership skills, crafts, nature hikes and other hands-on activitiesWork with Lead Instructor to coordinate aspects for camp group including but not limited to, equipment usage, lesson and activity plans, cleanliness of camp area, risk management, and camper behaviorSupport and mentor Leaders-in-Training (L-I-Ts)Maintain excellent rapport and constant communication with parents of camp participantsUtilize approved safety practices in all activitiesUnderstand and be able to implement emergency proceduresUse and maintain VINS equipment appropriatelyDevelop and maintain excellent communication with the Lead Nature Camp, Nature CampAssistant, other instructors, VINS staff and volunteersAct as a professional representative of the Vermont Institute of Natural ScienceParticipate in all scheduled camp staff training sessions and camp events Specific duties will vary according to program, age range, and camp location.
+Requirements and Qualifications Must be at least 18 years oldEducation: High School Diploma or equivalent.
+Currently working towards a degree in education, natural sciences, or related field of study preferredPrevious work experience with groups of children, experience with summer camps, environmental education, outdoor education preferredPassionate about conservation and environmental educationKnowledge of general ecological processes and New England natural history, a plusFlexibility and willingness to adapt to and facilitate changeExcellent group communication skillsAbility to work well independently and as part of a teamAbility to carry bulky, heavy teaching equipment (up to 40 lbs.)Ability to lead groups over diverse terrain in all weather conditionsCurrent First Aid and CPR certification or willing to obtainLifeguard certification may be required, or willing to obtainGeneral computer literacy including ability to use Microsoft Office programs All VINS staff working directly with children are subject to a thorough background check, including fingerprinting for an FBI criminal history record check.
+Compensation & Work Schedule Seasonal positionCompensation: $14.00+ per hour commensurate with experienceWork schedule is Monday – FridayWork week is 40 hours with the possibility of 1-2 part-time work weeks of 25 hoursThe term of employment is June 13, 2023 through August 25, 2023 Application Apply online at: https://vinsnaturecampstaff.campbrainstaff.com/orSend cover letter, resume, and references to email@example.com Position post date: January 2023 VINS is an Equal Opportunity Employer.
 The Vermont Institute of Natural Science is a 501(c)3 nonprofit organization supported by membership dues, admission and program fees, donations, and grants.